 And likewise, for many of Consequence of Sound’s writers and readers, our earliest experiences with music came from the radio.
 Be it pop, hip-hop, or rock, memories can be traced back to car rides with our families, fighting with siblings over control of the dial, and eventually getting our own rides with the pre-sets all our own.
 For some of us older alternative rock fans, we might be able to look back at the early days of alt as a format.
 Sure, there was punk and new wave and college radio before 1988, but that was the year that Billboard first started tracking alternative rock, initially known as modern rock.

 And since 1988, alternative rock has been the home format of some of the biggest artists of our time and certainly some of the biggest artists within Consequence of Sound’s scope.
 Among the artists with chart-topping records are Red Hot Chili Peppers for most number one hits (12) and Muse for the longest reign at number one (19 weeks for “Madness”), and consistently high performances have come from acts as wide-ranging as U2, Foo Fighters, Linkin Park, and Cage the Elephant.
-All in all, 336 songs have topped the chart over 28 years, with the latest being Nothing but Thieves’ “Trip Switch”, which took the top spot as we were putting this feature together.
+All in all, 354 songs have topped the chart over 29 years, with the latest being Portugal.
+The Man’s “Feel It Still”.

 And in that time, there have also been many, many questionable turns.
 In the early days of the chart, the Modern Rock songs were largely separate from what would chart on the Hot 100, allowing for some pretty, uh, interesting material to triumph (check out some Midnight Oil or Jesus Jones for a lesson on what once was and shall never be again).
 But the commercial viability of grunge rock allowed for a lot more crossover between alternative and mainstream, and this has seen an ebb and flow since the early ’90s.
 Sure, rock might not be hip with critics right now, but acts from Twenty One Pilots to Mumford & Sons have proven that alternative is still a healthy corner of the marketplace.